 On the other hand, it being excessively loose implies that the plant ended up taking a natural growth course – like a wild herb in the park, for instance – because it was not given sufficient artificial or consistent light.
 Light is a vital element; therefore, signs of its absence should be taken seriously.
 The light harnesses the THC and therefore the potency.

 The thing to remember as a beginner is that the more you see, smell and feel, and the more you taste, the more likely you are to be able to recognize the qualities in the future.
 At the beginning, try not take yourself too seriously or feel too stressed about the situation and trust that your natural senses will see you through.
 In the same way as you may sniff a wine before drinking to smell for an acidic or unpleasant smell, you are doing this with the cannabis.

-To start off this process, though, always evaluate a few variations before buying.
+To start off this process, though, always evaluate a few variations before buying your weed.
 If you have a choice, you should smell them all, feel them all, observe them all – honestly, as many as the seller will allow you, because it will open you up to all the variations.
 Just from this minor stage of comparison, which will only expand the more you consume, you will start understanding the differences that occur.
 Eventually, like an expert wine taster, you may be able to pick up flavour just from the smell or expect potency just from the colour.